Aurora-College-SDD-2021/Python4SDD/README.md

 ## Now that you are here...go away

-These wiki is not meant to be accessed directly.
+This repo is not meant to be accessed directly.
 It is mereley a place to develo and store the exercises which will be delivered through repl.it

+For information on this soucre see the [Course Information repo](https://github.com/Aurora-College-SDD-2022/Course_Information) and the Course Wiki repo.

 ## What this course isn't